-The MCO must maintain its contracts with CMS for MA Dual SNP and MMP services as applicable in their awarded STAR+PLUS Medicaid Service Areas.
+The MCO must maintain its contracts with CMS for MA Dual SNP and MMP services as applicable in their SAs.
 The Texas MA Dual SNP agreements and MMP contracts, as amended or modified, will be incorporated by reference into the Contract.

-The MCO must maintain a separate capitation agreement with HHSC whereby the MCO's MA Dual SNP plan reimburses Medicare providers for the cost sharing obligations that HHSC would otherwise be required to pay on behalf of qualified STAR+PLUS Dual Eligibles.
+The MCO must maintain a separate capitation agreement with HHSC whereby the MCO's MA Dual SNP plan reimburses Medicare providers for the cost-sharing obligations that HHSC would otherwise be required to pay on behalf of qualified STAR+PLUS Dual Eligibles.